marclegeay/omics-visualizer/automation_documentation_unpublished-version.md

 - `mappingColNet` **(required)** *String*

-   Key column from the Network node table used to map the network with the table
+   Key column from the Network node table used to map the network with the table.
+   The column should be a shared column.

 - `mappingColTable` **(required)** *String*

-   Key column from the Omics Visualizer table used to map the table with the network
+   Key column from the Omics Visualizer table used to map the table with the network.

 ### Example